What Vegetables Grow in Shade? (Best Crops for Low Light)

 - Beans (can tolerate light shade but produce less)

-The rule of thumb: if you eat the leaf or root, it can probably handle some shade.
+If you eat the leaf or root, it can probably handle some shade.
 If you eat the fruit (tomatoes, peppers, squash), it needs full sun.

 Why some vegetables actually prefer shade